armory/documentation/_spinnaker_install_admin_guides/secrets-vault.md

 ## Authorization

-We currently support two methods of authenticatiion with Vault servers.
+We currently support two methods of authentication with Vault servers.

 ### 1. Kubernetes service account (recommended)